How to Find Someone’s Forwarding Address (2023)

 The first method to find out someone’s new address is to send a first-class letter to the person’s last known address with “RETURN SERVICE REQUESTED” service.
 If the mail can’t be delivered as addressed, USPS (United States Postal Service) will return it to you, along with the person’s new address or an explanation of the reason for non-delivery attached to the mail.

-Generally, if the recipient has an active COA (change of address) on file, you’ll be notified of this forwarding address on a USPS yellow sticker.
-If the person doesn’t submit a COA letter, your mail may come back to you with a “Moved, left no address” note.
+Generally, if the recipient has an active COA (change of address) on file, you’ll be notified of the forwarding address on a USPS yellow sticker.
+However, if the person doesn’t submit a COA letter, your mail may come back to you with a “Moved, left no address” note.
+The mail does take a bit more time to get returned because it goes through the COA process remotely.
+Then it is put into the normal delivery stream on being returned to you.

-2. Run a search with TruthFinder
+2. TruthFinder

-TruthFinder provides an address look up tool that lets you find someone’s address history using other information that you already know about them.
 For example, you might know their name, approximate age and the city they live in.
 Or you might know only their email address, social media username or phone number.
 You can use any of these bits of information — or any combination — to search for the person’s current and past address information with TruthFinder.

 Just search for the person’s name with TruthFinder, and it will search through millions of public records sources across federal, state and local government agencies and public internet sites, then present you with a report on that person.
 Purchase a TruthFinder membership plan, then check the LOCATION HISTORY section for their available address history information.